Sole Fetish

 Overview

-Sole partialism is an erotic interest concentrated on the underside of the foot — the sole — rather than the foot as a whole.
-Where general foot fetishism takes in the shape, toes, arch and grooming of the foot together, the sole-focused form narrows attention to the plantar surface itself: its texture, the soft creases and lines that appear when the foot flexes, and the contrast between smooth and wrinkled states.
+Sole fetishism is an erotic interest concentrated on the underside of the foot, the sole (plantar surface), rather than the foot as a whole.
+Where general foot fetishism takes in the shape, toes, arch and grooming of the foot together, the sole-focused form narrows attention to the plantar surface itself: its texture, the soft creases and flex-lines that appear when the foot bends, and the contrast between smooth and wrinkled states.
 In online communities this is captured by the phrase "wrinkled soles," now a well-established niche term and search query.
-This article situates the interest within the documented history of foot eroticism, the mechanisms proposed to explain it, and the prevalence data that exist.
+This article places the interest within the documented history of foot eroticism, the mechanisms proposed to explain it, and the prevalence data that exist.

 A partialism is an erotic focus on a specific non-genital body part.
 Sole partialism is a subset of foot partialism in which the plantar surface, rather than the foot in general, is the principal draw.
-Attraction commonly attaches to the wrinkles and flex-lines of the sole, its texture and softness, the arch as seen from underneath, and the visual play of toes scrunching to deepen the creases.
-It overlaps heavily with related foot interests such as the arch fetish, the toe fetish, and the broader barefoot fetish, and it typically coexists with general foot appreciation rather than standing entirely apart from it.
+Attraction commonly attaches to the wrinkles and flex-lines of the sole, its texture and softness, the arch seen from underneath, and the visual play of toes scrunching to deepen the creases.
+It overlaps heavily with related foot interests such as the arch fetish, the toe fetish, and the broader barefoot fetish, and it usually coexists with general foot appreciation rather than standing entirely apart from it.
+As with any partialism, it is an ordinary variation of interest, not a diagnosis, unless it causes the person distress or impairment.

 History & origins